yosinski/deep-visualization-toolbox/README.md

     $ make -j
     $ make -j pycaffe

-As noted above, feel free to compile in `CPU_ONLY` mode if desired.
+As noted above, feel free to compile in `CPU_ONLY` mode.